guynod/Static-site/src/pages/about.md

 # About Me

+Hi, my name is Guy.
 Welcome to my corner of the internet!
 I'm passionate about creating and sharing interesting content.

 ## What I Do